Aiming for industry-leading performance

 Devon has a strong organization to manage environmental performance, from our board of directors to field-level environmental, health and safety (EHS) and operations teams.
 We’ve been bringing together our EHS and ESG core competencies and capabilities to drive alignment on our broader enterprise goals and objectives.

 Our governance practices and organizational structure elevate EHS oversight and discussions, including those related to climate change and the energy transition.
-The board’s Governance, Environmental, and Public Policy (GEPP) Committee oversees environmental policies and performance and management’s efforts to integrate sustainability into our business activities.
+The board’s Governance, Environmental and Public Policy (GEPP) Committee reviews policies and performance relating to our environmental efforts and oversees sustainability strategy, goals and integration into our business activities.
 Through its role to nominate candidates for our board, the GEPP Committee establishes a close connection between corporate governance and sustainability.
-As a component of executive compensation, environmental results included in our corporate goals are reviewed by the board’s Compensation Committee.
-In addition, at least seven Devon directors have an educational background or direct work experience in environmental matters.

 As a result of our organizational efforts, environmental objectives and targets are considered in capital allocation decisions, corporate and business unit planning, and team strategies to operationalize emissions reductions into the way we do business.